DevATlife/Weather-App-v1.1/README.md

-This App uses Restful API provided by Weather Undergraound to display weather current observations -
+This App uses Restful API provided by Weather Undergraound service to display weather current observations -